Green beans are a staple in countless cuisines around the world. They are considered one of the most popular side dishes of holiday meals.

 - Heat grass-fed butter in a medium saucepan over medium-high heat.
 When butter is melted, add onions.
 Sauté onions for 3 minutes, then add garlic and mushrooms.

 - Sauté mushrooms and garlic for another 3 minutes.
 Pour in chicken broth, scraping up any browned bits from the bottom of the pot.
 Reduce heat to medium and stir in cream cheese, Dijon mustard, cheddar, salt and pepper until cream cheese is melted.

 - Stir in green beans until coated, then turn off heat.

 - Spread mixture in prepared baking dish.

 - For the topping, place bacon cubes, Parmesan cheese and melted butter in a small bowl and mix through.
 Sprinkle the topping over the casserole.

-Finally, String Beans Are Keto-Friendly
+Finally, Green Beans Are Keto-Friendly

 If you are on a low-carb or ketogenic diet, you must always be careful about eating beans.
 In contrast, green beans make the exception among legumes.